 17 Questions is a feature series where we introduce different women polo players around the world.
 In this feature, we talked to Nicole Eusebio, the only female polo player in the Philippine Polo Team lineup.
-The 29-year-old Filipina hails from the North Polo Club, located in Bulacan, north of the country’s capital, Manila.
+The 29-year-old Filipina hails from the North Polo Club, located in Bulacan, north of the country’s center, Manila.

 1. Since when are you interested in horses?